A West Coast Adirondack Redux by Michael Cobb

 A very common scenario is the need to surmount a difficult practical "infrastructure" hurdle that stands in the way of “the real” project.
 An example of this might be an access road required to access a building site, or a retaining wall to create a level hillside bench for the building.
 In my years working and being educated outside of California, I often poigniantly found roads and landscaping thought of as a kind of preamble to the building experience; a kind of bridge to be traversed on the way to the building.

-Whether it appeals to our more romantic sensibilities or not, the vast majority of the time, the general populous of clients overwhelmingly requests buildings that are an end in themselves.
+Whether it appeals to our more romantic sensibilities or not, the vast majority of the time, the general populous of clients overwhelmingly request buildings that are an end in themselves.
 The yard exists to serve activities taking place near, or inside, buildings.
 A few statistics underscore this fact.
-The EPA estimates the average US citizen spends 90% of their time indoors and I was surprised to find a similar state agency (the California Air Resource Board) estimated the average Californian spends 87% of their time indoors.
+The EPA estimates the average US citizen spends 90% of their time indoors.
+Similarly, the state agency (the California Air Resource Board) estimated the average Californian spends 87% of their time indoors.

 Is it any wonder that chronologically and stylistically the building is commonly an experience that precedes the cultivation of outdoor spaces?
 When the moment comes for a homeowner to consider the outdoors, it usually starts - even in California - with the areas directly adjacent to the place they are spending close to 90% of their time.
 The building.

-Be that as it may, the California environment permits a good deal of outdoor living and I would argue it is often associated with the moments we feel especially alive.
+Be that as it may, the California environment permits a good deal of outdoor living and I would argue it is often associated with the moments we feel the most alive.

 Any home designed in an uncongested area deserves to strongly take advantage of the outdoor living experience, even if the residence is commonly imagined and created before formally cultivating its grounds.
 In this way, landscaping is often a vital extension of the architecture.
 There are also often practical structural, life safety, and waterproofing considerations that imply a shared character between the architecture and the nearby landscape.
-California sites often require building permits where the surrounding landscaping is not coplanar with the living space and an extension of the living area is desired.
+California property often requires building permits for the home’s surrounding landscape because this area is not coplanar with the living space.
+Despite this condition, an extension of the living area is understandably desired.

 What all this means for home design is that we want the house to "flow" into the backyard for those times of day when the outdoor conditions are arguably more pleasant than anything inside a building.